 4. Encourage Experiments

 Experimentation is going to be fundamental to any innovation strategy in any sector, yet it can be difficult for people to become comfortable with it.
 If an experiment fails, those involved will worry it’ll reflect on their career.
 Make it clear that experimentation is good and make it a goal to learn something from the experiment that informs your innovation strategy.

 As in the private sector, many employees simply want to be heard above all else.
 Find ways to acknowledge and thank anyone who steps forward with an idea or who participates.
-Document what their goals and concerns were, and discuss it with them to be sure you have a handle on it.
+Document what their goals and concerns were, and discuss them with them to be sure you have a handle on them.
 For ideas that finish the process and become a full-fledged product or process, make sure everyone involved is acknowledged or rewarded in some way.
 Innovation is a team effort, and the full team should get credit.

 To learn more about government innovation, contact us today!

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today

 IdeaScale is an innovation management solution that inspires people to take action on their ideas.
 Your community’s ideas can change lives, your business and the world.
 Connect to the ideas that matter and start co-creating the future.